Which of the following is NOT typically classified as a type of r... | Study Prep in Pearson+

 1

-Step 2: Review the types of receivables listed in the options.
-Common types of receivables include Accounts Receivable (amounts owed by customers for goods or services), Notes Receivable (formal written promises to pay), and Interest Receivable (interest income earned but not yet received).
+Step 2: Review the types of receivables listed in the problem.
+Common types of receivables include Accounts Receivable (amounts owed by customers for goods or services), Notes Receivable (formal written promises to pay), and Interest Receivable (interest earned but not yet received).

-Step 3: Analyze the term 'Accounts Payable.'
-Accounts Payable represents amounts a company owes to suppliers or creditors for goods or services received.
-It is classified as a liability, not a receivable, on the balance sheet.
+Step 3: Analyze the term 'Prepaid Expenses.'
+Prepaid Expenses are payments made in advance for goods or services to be received in the future, such as insurance or rent.
+These are classified as current assets but are not considered receivables because they do not represent amounts owed to the company.

-Step 4: Compare the classification of Accounts Payable with the other options.
-Since Accounts Payable is a liability and not an asset, it does not belong to the category of receivables.
+Step 4: Compare Prepaid Expenses with the other options.
+Unlike receivables, Prepaid Expenses do not involve amounts owed to the company; instead, they represent future benefits from payments already made.

-Step 5: Conclude that the correct answer is 'Accounts Payable,' as it is not typically classified as a type of receivable on a company's balance sheet.
+Step 5: Conclude that Prepaid Expenses are not classified as a type of receivable on a company's balance sheet, as they do not meet the definition of receivables.

 Watch next